 How is Spinal Stenosis Diagnosed?

-- Central Stenosis– This condition occurs when the central canal in the back is compressed and “choked” off.
+- Central Stenosis: This occurs when the back’s central canal is compressed.

-- Foraminal Stenosis– This occurs when nerve roots in the lower back are pressed on and trapped by a bone spur in the opening where the nerve root leaves the spinal canal.
+- Foraminal Stenosis: Occurs when nerve roots in the lower back are pressed upon and trapped by a bone spur in the opening where the nerve root leaves the spinal canal.

-Treatment options for spinal stenosis often include anti-inflammatory NSAID pain relievers, physical therapy, steroid injections, and chiropractic care.
-In severe situations, back surgery may be necessary.
+Treatment options may include anti-inflammatory pain relievers, physical therapy, steroid injections, chiropractic care, and, in severe cases, surgery.

-How Cervical Spinal Stenosis Can Impact a Person’s Ability to Work
+Understanding the Impact of Cervical Spinal Stenosis on a Person’s Ability to Work

 Evaluating Disability for Persons with Cervical Spinal Stenosis